hdShang/arxiv-daily/docs/cs-RO/2025-06-19/papers/250616386v2-csc-mppi-a-novel-constrained-mppi-framework-with-dbscan-for-reliable.md

 ---
 layout: default
-title: CSC-MPPI: A Novel Constrained MPPI Framework with DBSCAN for Reliable Obstacle Avoidance
+title: "CSC-MPPI: A Novel Constrained MPPI Framework with DBSCAN for Reliable Obstacle Avoidance"
 ---

 # CSC-MPPI: A Novel Constrained MPPI Framework with DBSCAN for Reliable Obstacle Avoidance